daemon/log.pub.d/write/explore/metaresearch.md

    6. Personal anecdote (e.g., our preliminary runs show this but no data given).
 2. **Use plain syntax.** Readers are here to admire the problem and the solutions, not the prose.
 3. **Use fun semantics.** Make the problem and the solutions interesting.
+4. **Use simple yet intriguing specific examples.** Defer the general case for later (or place in the appendix if advisable).
+Readers' attention fall off quickly, and it's important to capture that for as long as possible.
+A specific case of your problem allows them to immediately taste what you're trying to solve, without the complexities of the general case.
+For example,
+   - Bad: "Let there be a parametric, differentiable classifier $f(x; \theta)$ parameterized by (a possibly infinite number of parameters) $\theta$ over the set of reals.
+Let there be a generative model $g(x; \phi)$ for the nondegenerate data probability distribution $p(x)$ where ..."
+   - Good: "Consider the specific text classification task, with a classification model $f(x)$ and a language model $g(x)$."
+5. **Lighten the cognitive load** of the reader as much as possible.
+A good paper uses the least number of neurons as possible to defend itself.
-4. **Move the related work section to the end.** Placed in the beginning, the related work section is too incomprehensible for the reader, who knows nothing of your problem.
+6. **Move the related work section to the end.** Placed in the beginning, the related work section is too incomprehensible for the reader, who knows nothing of your problem.
-5. **Fold the background part into the methods section, where possible.** The methodology section should always have justification regardless.
+7. **Fold the background part into the methods section, where possible.** The methodology section should always have justification regardless.

 ## Experimental Style